mmonkey/dice-tower/README.md

 | user | string | N/A | Required.
 The BGG username to generate a report for. |
 | `--week` | number or string | "current" | The week to look back from. |
 | `--year` | number | 2022 (or current year) | The year to look back from. |

+### Known Issues

+Currently, there is a [known issue](https://github.com/lcosmin/boardgamegeek/issues/67) with one of the dependancies of this repository.
+[The fix](https://github.com/lcosmin/boardgamegeek/pull/68) must be manually applied for things to work correctly.